apono-interviews/fullstack-interview/README.md

   - At least one e2e test covering UI interaction with backend.

 ## Submission Requirements
-- Fork this repository to your own GitHub account
-- Create a pull request to your fork repository with:
+Create a pull request to this repository containing:
   - Explanation of technical decisions and architecture
   - List of assumptions made
   - API documentation (optional)
-- Send us a link to your fork repository

 ## Evaluation Criteria
 - Code quality and architecture